mrchimp/core/README.markdown

 writeArrayNicely(array $array, bool $recurse=true)
 ----------------------------------------------------------------

 Takes an array and writes it in nested divs with greyscale backgrounds representing the depth within the array.
 Works with n-dimension arrays.

 Set $recurse to false to prevent it writing out the contents of arrays within the array.

-This is to prevent an infinite loop if the arraycontains a reference to itself or something weird like that.
-There's a hack to prevent this happening when writing out $\_GLOBALS but this could be fixed to prevent this happening with any array.
+THIS FUNCTION WILL BREAK if you pass it an array which contains a reference to itself as this will cause an infinite recursion.
+A hack is included to allow $GLOBALS to be passed to it - basically anything with the key 'GLOBALS' will not be written out.
+Testing for references in PHP is hard.

 startTimer()